Tim Fogarty – Chair of the Board

 George Kerckhove – Board Member

-Mr. George H. Kerckhove joined the Board of Directors of Marrone Bio Innovations in July 2014.
+Mr. Kerckhove joined the Board of Directors of Marrone Bio Innovations in July 2014.
 He worked with the American Standard Companies from 1988 through 2000, where he served as VP and Chief Financial Officer, Executive VP and Global Sector Manager of various countries and President and General Manager of the European Division.
 Prior to that, he served in a variety of positions from 1962 through 1987 with The Trane Company, from Product Manager in several product departments, VP and General Manager, Process Equipment Division, and Executive VP and General Manager of both the US and International Commercial Equipment Divisions.
-Mr. Kerckhove received Bachelor of Science degrees in Agricultural Engineering and Mechanical Engineering, a Master of Science Degree in Mechanical Engineering, and an MBA, all from the University of Wisconsin in Madison.
 Mr. Kerckhove currently serves on both the investment and nomination committees of the Gundersen Medical Foundation board of directors.
 He previously served on the board of directors for Merix Corporation, where he chaired the audit committee, Wellspring International, American Standard Companies and the Mississippi Valley Conservancy Land Trust.
+Mr. Kerckhove received Bachelor of Science degrees in Agricultural Engineering and Mechanical Engineering, a Master of Science Degree in Mechanical Engineering, and an MBA, all from the University of Wisconsin in Madison.

 Rich Rominger – Board Member

-Rominger is an icon in California’s agricultural community and is recognized as a leader in bipartisan efforts to keep American agriculture healthy and sustainable.
-Rominger served as the chairman of the MBI board of directors from 2007–2013.
+Mr. Rominger joined the MBI Board of Directors in 2007 and served as the Chair of the Board from 2007-2013.
+Mr. Rominger is an icon in California’s agricultural community and is recognized as a leader in bipartisan efforts to keep American agriculture healthy and sustainable.

 Active in farm organizations and cooperatives, Rominger served as Deputy Secretary of the United States Department of Agriculture for eight years during the Clinton Administration, where he worked to improve farm policy, including the establishment of the National Organic Standards.
 Prior to his term in Washington, DC, he was Secretary of the California Department of Food and Agriculture for six years.
 He currently serves on the University of California (UC) President’s Advisory Commission on Agriculture and Natural Resources, and recently completed a term on the Board of Regents of the University of California representing alumni.
 He is on the board of directors of the respected American Farmland Trust, the Roots of Change Council, and the Ag Innovations Network, founded to support the emergence of a sustainable food system.
 Rich received a Bachelor of Science Degree (summa cum laude) in plant science from UC Davis, where he met his wife Evelyne, and is a member of the agricultural honorary society of Alpha Zeta.